 - Still has beautiful mountain views to offer

 - Larger than Banff, ergo less competitive for accommodation

 That said there are always cons: The extra 20-minute drive adds 40m on to your daily jaunts.
 If you want to visit Banff, you may have a challenge parking in Banff since you’re not staying at a local hotel that offers a parking spot.
 That said, even with my dad’s massive truck (it’s basically an SUV with a truck bed!) we still managed to find a place to park that beast 😄

-Our Airbnb had two separate rooms for two people each, two bathrooms, even jacuzzi tubs!
+Our apartment had two separate rooms for two people each, two bathrooms, even jacuzzi tubs!
 It’s located inside a resort, so there’s also an indoor pool with a slide (a hit with kids) and a fitness room.
 There were several great restaurants within walking distance as well.
 It also has a stunning mountain view of the Three Sisters mountain range.

-Alternative: Staying at a hotel in Canmore – If you’re two people or traveling solo, a hotel might be more budget-friendly as Airbnbs often have service and cleaning fees on top.
+Alternative: Staying at a hotel in Canmore – If you’re two people or traveling solo, a hotel might be more budget-friendly as apartments and Airbnbs often have service and cleaning fees on top.
 Here are the best rated hotels in Canmore under $150 per night: